 Even though I don't own a pilot's license, I can't resist climbing into every cockpit.
 This time it is a Junkers Ju 52 Trimotor.

-In Fort Worth, Texas, I had the chance to “fly” the fascinating Lockheed Martin F-35.
+In Fort Worth, Texas at Lockheed Martin, I had the chance to “fly” the fascinating stealth fighter F-35.

 Photo: Lockheed Martin

 Questions and Answers Why are there documents for free download and why do you publish your work??
 For decades I have searched archives for rare documents and interviewed aviation witnesses.
 As a young man, I didn't have any original photos or documents.
 The author Heinz J. Nowarra helped me at the time and left me a lot of photos.
 That gave me the courage to continue studying the history of aviation.
 With the free distribution of many of my documents, I would like now to help other historians and motivate young people to also devote themselves to the many exciting puzzles of aerospace history.
 This is my mission.
 I see myself as a part of the community of historians and would like to share my findings and - of course - the joy of research with others.
 Yes!
 “Jack” is my family name.
 It is most likely that my ancestors came from the United Kingdom.
 Jack is the acronym for the Apostle St. Jacob.
 Three hundred years ago, the German state of Prussia gave immigrants from the UK a piece of land, a house, and a cow to settle down.
 My family did this at the German-Russian border.
 The “W.” stands for Willi This is to honor my grandfather Willi Jack (1909 - 1995).
-He was a locksmith working for the aircraft company Henschel south of Berlin and was loaned to Messerschmitt in autumn 1944 to produce the Me 262.
-As a Socialdemocrat he does not want to carry a rifle for the nazis (therefore he was working in the aviation industry).
+He was a locksmith working for the aircraft company Henschel south of Berlin and was loaned to Messerschmitt in autumn 1944 to produce the jet Me 262.
+As a Socialdemocrat and pacifist he does not want to carry a rifle for the nazis (therefore he was working in the aviation industry).
 He shared his meals with the Russian POW’s working at Messerschmitt.
 For this, he was sentenced to prison with water and bread - postponed to after the “final victory”.
 Which of the astronauts did you like most?
 With Alan Bean (Apollo 12) I had a long conversation of about one hour.
 He had a good sense of humor and was very charming.
 I loved his straightforwardness.
 When I asked questions about his experiences in aircraft, he always ground his teeth when I called him “pilot”.
 Too late I remembered that as a Navy man, I must have called him “aviator” - sorry Alan!
 Unfortunately, I never met Alan Shepard.
 He is my favorite Astronaut.
 I was very impressed by his attitude of never giving up.
 After an inner-ear disease grounded him, he struggled back into a spacecraft seat and landed with Apollo 14 on the moon.
 When his landing radar failed, he took over manually and made the most accurate landing of all moon missions.
 So: “Never give up!”
 What is your favorite aircraft and rocket?
 The Messerschmitt Me 262 is my star not only for family reasons.
 It changed aviation technology.
 The X-15 rocket plane comes immediately afterwards.
 It pushed the limits of aviation into space.
 For me, the Atlas rocket is the symbol of uncompromising design.
 I admire the work of the engineers in making such a low structural weight fly reliably.
-Do your children share your passion?
-No and never!
-I flopped teaching my daughter and my son how interesting aircraft and rockets are.
-They are great adults now - even without this passion.
-And life gave me a second chance.
-My little grandson can tell the difference between an airplane and a helicopter and my younger granddaughter will one day - never give up!
 What do you do when you are not writing?
 When I am not searching for aerospace secrets or writing, I read science fiction books and I love to listen to my wife when she talks about dolphins, or to follow her on her hunt for new handbags.
 What annoys you the most?
 I get annoyed by the people who after a one-hour lecture or an 20- page-article, comment: “ You gave the maximum speed with Mach 1.8 - I have a book that describes it more precisely as Mach 1.79.”
 More and more people do not see the whole picture, but only tiny errors attract their attention.
 I see this as a dangerous development - don't let these people stop you!

 Visit me on facebook